 Disappearing Lines and Changing Odds

-While the fast-paced nature of live betting is adds an appealing element of excitement to the game, it’s difficult to anticipate what lines will be available at a certain time.
+While the fast-paced nature of live betting adds an appealing element of excitement to the game, it’s difficult to anticipate what lines will be available at a certain time.

-Figure 6 below shows something live bettors see all the time: a couple props that are currently closed.
+Figure 6 below shows something live bettors see all the time: a couple of props that are currently closed.

 As you can see, all the “live props” in this example are currently closed.
 You’ll see propositions alternate back and forth between available and unavailable throughout the game, sometimes multiple times a minute.